brian-team/brian2/docs_sphinx/user/equations.rst

 or different noise instantiations.
 To make this distinction, an arbitrary suffix can be used, e.g. using ``xi_1`` several times refers to the same variable, ``xi_2`` (or ``xi_inh``, ``xi_alpha``, etc.) refers to another.
 An error will be raised if you use more than one plain ``xi``.
-Note that noise is always independent across neurons, you can only work around this restriction by defining your noise variable as a shared parameter and update it using a user-defined function (e.g. with a  `~Group.custom_operation`), or create a group that models the noise and link to its variable (see :ref:`linked_variables`).
+Note that noise is always independent across neurons, you can only work around this restriction by defining your noise variable as a shared parameter and update it using a user-defined function (e.g. with `~Group.run_regularly`), or create a group that models the noise and link to its variable (see :ref:`linked_variables`).

 Flags